 Mistake 5, not iterating

-The cost: you settle for a first draft that "works" instead of an excellent result.
+What happens: you settle for a first draft that "works" instead of an excellent result.
 The perceived quality of your app suffers.

 Typical iteration examples: